 Mr. Wait first joined Five Star Bank in 2011 and currently serves as Senior Vice President and Chief Information Officer, a position he has held since 2018.
-He has almost 20 years of community bank experience and information technology fluency and served in various roles with us including Operations Officer from 2011 to 2013, Vice President and Technology & Operations Manager from 2013 to 2015, and Senior Vice President and Chief Operating Officer from 2015 to 2017.
-He also served as Chief Information Officer of River City Bank from 2017 to 2018 where he was responsible for overseeing information technology, information security, and data analytics, before rejoining us in his current position in 2018.
-Mr. Wait graduated from the University of Wisconsin - Whitewater with a Bachelor of Business Administration degree in Finance.
-He also holds a Master of Business Administration degree from California State University, Sacramento.
+Mr. Wait has almost 20 years of community banking experience and information technology fluency and has served in various roles with the Company including Operations Officer from 2011 to 2013, Vice President and Technology & Operations Manager from 2013 to 2015, and Senior Vice President and Chief Operating Officer from 2015 to 2017.
+He also served as Chief Information Officer at River City Bank from 2017 to 2018 where he was responsible for overseeing information technology, information security, and data analytics, before rejoining the Company in his current position in 2018.
+Mr. Wait graduated from the University of Wisconsin - Whitewater with a Bachelor of Business Administration in Finance.
+He also holds a Master of Business Administration from California State University, Sacramento.

-Shelley R. Wetton
+Shellev R. Wetton

 Ms. Wetton has served as Senior Vice President and Chief Marketing Officer since 2018, after first joining Five Star Bank in 2015 as Vice President, Community Relations and Communications.
-She has over 25 years of corporate branding, media relations, and strategic marketing expertise.
-She previously served as Vice President of Corporate Communications at The Buzz Oates Group of Companies where she worked for Buzz Oates for over 15 years and until his passing in 2013.
-She has worked closely with our board of directors since our inception in 1999.
-Ms. Wetton is responsible for strategic branding initiatives and leads all marketing and branding efforts.
+Ms. Wetton has over 25 years of corporate branding, media relations and strategic marketing expertise.
+She previously served as Vice President, Corporate Communications at The Buzz Oates Group of Companies where she worked directly for Buzz Oates for over 15 years and until his passing in 2013.
+She has worked closely with the Company's board of directors since its inception in 1999.
+Ms. Wetton is responsible for strategic branding strategies and leads all marketing, communications, and branding efforts.
 She is also responsible for corporate partnerships and corporate giving.
-Ms. Wetton earned her Bachelor of Arts and Master of Arts degrees in English from California State University, Sacramento.
-She is a graduate of the Sacramento Metro Chamber Foundation's 2018 Leadership Sacramento class.
-She currently serves on the board of directors of 3Strands Global Foundation.
-She recently served on the Board of Trustees of the Leukemia & Lymphoma Society from 2017 to 2020.
+Ms. Wetton earned a Bachelor of Arts degree in English and a Master of Arts degree in English from California State University, Sacramento.
+She is a graduate of the Sacramento Metropolitan Chamber Foundation's 2018 Leadership Sacramento class.
+In 2023, Ms. Wetton was recognized among the Sacramento Business Journal's C-Suite Awards honorees.
+Ms. Wetton currently serves on the board of directors of 3Strands Global Foundation.
+She recently served on the board of trustees of the Leukemia & Lymphoma Society from 2017 to 2020.